opf/openproject/docs/system-admin-guide/users-permissions/roles-permissions/README.md

 The Anonymous role can not be deleted.

-## Customize roles and their permissions
+## Customize roles with individual permissions

-Administrators can customize the roles and the permissions of the different roles in **Administration** -> **Users and permissions** -> **Roles and permissions**.
+Administrators can add new roles with custom permissions in **Administration** -> **Users and permissions** -> **Roles and permissions**.

 ### Permissions report

 The permissions report is a good starting point to get and overview of the current configuration.

 ### Create a new project roles